 Reducing heat buildup is crucial to maintaining a safe operating temperature for your AV receiver.
 Here are some steps you can take to reduce heat buildup:

-• Ensure proper ventilation: As mentioned earlier, ensure your AV receiver is placed in a well-ventilated area.
+• Ensure proper ventilation.
+As mentioned earlier, ensure your AV receiver is placed in a well-ventilated area.
 Consider using a fan to improve airflow around the device.

 • Reduce power consumption: AV receivers consume a considerable amount of power, generating heat in the process.
 To reduce heat buildup, consider turning off any devices that are not in use.